Nobody Does It Better Than Kimco, Baby You're The Best

 FFO as adjusted (recurring FFO, which excludes transactional income and expense in non-operating impairments) was $160.7 million or $0.38 per share for Q2-17, compared to $155.5 million or $0.37 per share for Q2-16.

 KIM’s operating team has been successfully executing on replacing the lost NOI from the Sports Authority bankruptcy, which totaled $4.8 million for Q2-17.
-KIM has signed leases for 15 of the vacated TSA boxes, has 8 under LOI negotiations, sold one and has one remaining. (nice work KIM).
+KIM has signed leases for 15 of the vacated TSA boxes, has 8 under LOI negotiations, sold one and has one remaining (nice work KIM).

 To-date, KIM has invested over $420 million in its development pipeline, which is non-income-producing today and therefore causes a short-term drag on FFO growth.

-Beginning in Q2-17 KIM will start generating NOI and FFO from the recently-opened Grand Parkway project with other development projects expected to come online in the latter half of 2018 and during 2019.
+Beginning in Q2-17, KIM will start generating NOI and FFO from the recently opened Grand Parkway project with other development projects expected to come online in the latter half of 2018 and during 2019.
 The operating portfolio continues to deliver positive results: Anchor occupancy was up 20 basis points from last quarter to 97.5% and small-shop occupancy increased another 10 basis points to 89.7% for total occupancy of 95.5%.

 Year-to-date, KIM’s gross value of dispositions totaled $269 million with Kimco’s share at $194 million.
 Demand remains solid for quality assets, particularly those with the grocery components, even in the secondary markets, buyers range from private institutions, 1031 exchange buyers, pension funds and REITs, both public and private.
 Given the robust demand and pricing, KIM has increased its dispositions guidance to match-fund acquisition estimates of $300 million to $400 million for the year.